-This holiday season, 2-year-old Vinny is home with family—thanks to caring friends like you—and doing wonderfully well.
-But two years ago around this time, his mom, Courtney, was terrified he wouldn’t survive due to severe issues with his intestinal development.
+This past holiday season, 2-year-old Vinny was home with family—thanks to caring friends like you—and doing wonderfully well.
+But two years ago, his mom, Courtney, was terrified he wouldn’t survive due to severe issues with his intestinal development.
 “We’re thankful for the best surgeon who keeps in contact through email to check on my son,” says Courtney.

 When Courtney was 30 weeks pregnant, she went to her doctor for a routine appointment.
 A nurse herself, she quickly realized something was wrong with Vinny—her son who was soon to be born.
 The ultrasound tech had a concerned look on her face as she called in a coworker and then the doctor.
 Right away, they referred Courtney to the Fetal Medicine Institute at Children’s National.